Moon Hill: Geography

 Moon Hill is located to the south of Yangshuo across the Jingbao river along China National Highway 321.
 It has an elevation of 380 m, while the hill is 230 m in relative height and 410 m in length.
 The arch is about 50 meters in height.

 Climbing ban

-Moon Hill had a two-year rock climbing ban recently lifted.
+Moon Hill had a two-year rock climbing ban lifted in 2019.
 The climbing ban, which went into effect in the first half of 2017, was in place due to a security guard on the viewing deck nearly being hit on the head with a piece of falling debris.
 During this time, climbing was only allowed during the annual Yangshuo climbing festival in late October.
 Moon Hill was leased by a new private company and, after meeting with the Yangshuo Climbers Association, they decided to remove the ban at the end of 2019.
 The ban was removed under the condition that the climbing routes be inspected annually, with the funding provided by the climbers' mandatory climbing insurance.